amirh-far/async-chat-redis-nginx-django-docker/README.md

 </p>

 This repo is an asynchronous simple chat, built in with Django, Nginx, Redis, Daphne and Postgresql using Docker.<br>
-This chat is the same chat in the channels tutorial mentioned in the [channels document](https://channels.readthedocs.io/en/latest/tutorial/index.html), but with additional configuration with Redis, Nginx and Postgresql composed together with Docker.
+I have used the same chat, mentioned in [channels tutorial official document](https://channels.readthedocs.io/en/latest/tutorial/index.html), but with additional configurations for Redis, Nginx and Postgresql composed together with Docker.

 ### Installation